A gloomy portrait: a look at the Italian scenario within its policies, opportunities & poverty

 The enormous amount of available resources (1,5 billions euro) has been divided by different Regions, which are responsible for the development of the programme.

-repeat the being part, the having one we already know
+repeat the being part, the having one we already know 2015 La Spezia (it) |

 Unfortunately, the general progression of the use of YG funds seems far from being relevant from the Regional dedicated websites, as various Regions allocated funds to promote different items.
 Taking a given Region as an example, it offers “training & informative events” associated with the list of allocated resources: acceptance & taken in charge (8,8 millions), training (44,5 millions), tutoring (12 millions), apprenticeship (30,8 millions), national civil service (1,2 millions).